Skip to main content

 Centralized exchange pricing ensures fairness

-Prices vary between brokers due to decentralization
+Prices differ across brokers due to decentralization

 Expiration